About us

 In Denmark, when a bus displays “Ikke i rute”, it means it's not following its usual path — it's out of service, unavailable to passengers.

-Rather than following predefined paths, we seek to expand the map, creating fresh trajectories between Denmark and the Global South.
-Through artistic and scientific collaboration, we navigate overlooked histories, open space for new voices, and contribute to exchanges that cross national and institutional boundaries.
+Rather than following predefined paths, we seek to expand the map, creating fresh trajectories, through artistic and scientific collaboration.
+We navigate overlooked histories, open space for new voices, and contribute to exchanges that cross national and institutional boundaries.